lexnederbragt/mean-1/README.md

-# mean
+# Mean
-Code for unit testing workshop @ Research Bazaar 2018
+### Code for unit testing workshop @ Research Bazaar 2018
+Continous unit testing of code as it is uploaded on github